36Bricks/Firmware/README.md

 #### SPIFFS (mandatory)
 Manages the storage of web files for brick 'web app' on embedded SPIFFS, 1Mo available.

+#### AutoUpdate
+Allows to auto update official firmware through internet on 36Bricks server.
+Disable this module if you flash customized firmware on the brick.

 #### NTP
 Time sync of the brick